 Other essential prerequisites are the possibility to add new sensors and payloads and the ability to interface with the UAV's control system in order to allow autonomous flight.
 A platform that fulfils these requirements is the quadrocopter AR100-B by AirRobot (s.
 Fig. 1).
-It can be both controlled from the ground station through a command uplink and by its payload through a serial interface.
+It can be either controlled from the ground station through a command uplink or by its payload through a serial interface.
 The latter feature was used to realize autonomous navigation (s.
 Section 4).

-Fig. 1: A quadrocopter serves as flight platform
+Fig. 1.
+A quadrocopter serves as flight platform

-3.2 Ground control station
+3.2 Ground Control Station

-The ground control station is an adaptable prototype system for managing sensor data acquisition with stationary sensors, mobile ad hoc networks, and mobile sensor platforms.
-The main tasks of the ground control station are to work as an ergonomic user interface and a data integration hub between multiple sensors possibly mounted on moving platforms such as micro UAVs (but also ground vehicles or underwater vessels) and a super-ordinated control centre.
-The system includes means to control different mobile platforms (among them the AirRobot quadrocopter) to direct them to potentially interesting locations in order to cope with large or not beforehand sensor equipped areas.
+The ground control station is an adaptable prototype system for managing sensor data acquisition with stationary sensors, mobile ad-hoc networks, and mobile sensor platforms.
+The main task of the ground control station is to work as an ergonomic user interface and a data integration hub between multiple sensors possibly mounted on moving platforms such as micro UAVs (but also ground vehicles or underwater vessels) and a super-ordinated control centre.
+The system is able to control different mobile platforms (among them the AirRobot quadrocopter) and direct them to potentially interesting locations in order to cope with large or not beforehand sensor equipped areas.

 The actual prototype demonstrator (s.
-Fig. 2) is mobile and portable, allowing it to be taken to any location with relative ease and then put into operation there.
+Fig. 2) is mobile and portable, allowing it to be conveniently taken to any location and put into operation there.

 The sensor carriers of this multi-sensor system can be combined in a number of different configurations to meet a variety of specific requirements.
 The functions of the ground control station include: task management, mission planning, control of mobile platform (without line of sight through a virtual cockpit), sensor control, dynamic situation display/situation awareness, fusion of sensor data, sensor data exploitation, reporting, generation of alarms, and archiving.

-A GIS based landscape model is used as the basis for visualization and data integration.
+A GIS (Geographic Information System) based landscape model is used as the basis for visualization and data integration.
 The software architecture is component oriented.
 It uses the .NET 3.0 framework.
 The system offers support for information perception and management.
 This is achieved by optimized information visualization and information fusion e.g. in the situation display.

-Besides of this there are also active means of supporting the coordination tasks of the sensor data exploitation.
+Besides this, there are active facilities to support the coordination tasks of the sensor data exploitation.
 Such a support system for the automatic combination and selection of sensor data sources in a surveillance task was implemented using a production system with the Drools rule engine.
 It repeatedly assesses the current situation and selects the most appropriate rules to execute.
 The Drools engine can be packaged as a .NET component.

-Fig. 2: Ground control station
+Fig. 2.
+Ground control station

-The ground control station is realized as a modular framework allowing for adaptation to different operational needs.
-The platform has the function to integrate the data streams coming from a range of sensors.
+The ground control station is realized as a modular framework allowing the adaptation to different operational needs.
+The platform has the function to process the data streams gathered from a range of sensors.
 It is also used to control the different platforms.
 The underlying software architecture has a generic connector for interfacing the ground control station with different sensor types and other streaming data sources.
-This connector has to be adapted to the specific protocol used by any one sensor.
-It produces a unified data model from proprietary device specific formats (s.
-Fig. 3).
-The data model is built around a message which represents an event or single measurement.
-The message belongs to a certain sensor.
-The sensor is along with other sensors part of a sensor node which in turn is part of a sensor web.
-Sensor and message have a certain type that influences the interpretation of the associated message.
+This connector has to be adapted to the specific protocol used by every sensor.
+It produces a unified data model from proprietary device specific formats.